IMAP

 Selecting message data to include in the IMAP event (advanced mode)

 By default, the IMAP event won’t include text or headers message data.
 If you want them to be included (text or headers, or both), you have to manually select them in the option flow.
-Another way to process the text data, is to use the imap.fetch service.
+Another way to process the text data, is to use the imap.fetch action.
 In this case, text won’t be limited by size.

 Selecting an alternate SSL cipher list or disabling SSL verification (advanced mode)